 IDEC- Instituto Brasileiro de Defesa do Consumidor

-This profile was prepared when Josué de Oliveira Rios was elected to the Ashoka Fellowship in 1990.
+This description of Josué de Oliveira Rios's work was prepared when Josué de Oliveira Rios was elected to the Ashoka Fellowship in 1990.

 Josue de Oliveira Rios, the head lawyer of Brazil's most important consumer defense organization, is pioneering new ways of organizing legal representation with most of the work being done by clients, not simply on their behalf.